GoldfishPi/website/src/content/blog/dollarvis/one-day-build-dolarvis.md

 ---
-title: One day build, Dolarvis
+title: One day build, Dollarviz
-path: one-day-build-dolarvis
+path: one-day-build-dollarviz
 date: Sep 12 2021
 ---

-## What is dolarvis?
+## What is dolarviz?
 This labor day I had a little time to myself (and some soreness from hiking the previous days) So I decided to build out a simple app I had in my head.
 Dollar vis, as it would soon be named, would take in the current amount of money you are thinking about spending and show how much that money would be worth by the time you were 60 accounting for compound interest.
 Apart from just showing the final amount I also wanted to create a line chart that would show the amount of money you would be accumulating over time.

 With these pretty simple requirements I decided to set a mini goal to get this done in a day and got to work.